leonardoeloy/flot-valuelabels/README.md

 <h3>Documentation</h3>
 For documentation have a look to the [wiki](https://github.com/winne27/flot-valuelabels/wiki).

+<h3> New in version 1.7 </h3>
+* Optionally use text labels instead of value labels.
+* Provide minimized script file

 <h3> New in version 1.6 </h3>
 * Option top is replaced by above (top still works)
 * new options for display label values in a box with customizable background-color and customizable border-color